 Four Seasons Resort Orlando Grand Suite: True Luxury in a Grand Style

 I travel the world over, but I have to say that one of my most satisfying and relaxing vacations this year was at the Four Seasons Resort Orlando.
 Imagine a 5-star resort where you can actually feel relaxed in the middle of theme park craziness.
-What a time we had in one of the resort’s 2-bedroom Grand Suites.
+And what a fantastic time we had in one of the resort’s 2-bedroom Grand Suites.
 I think I’m spoiled for life!
 Tour Four Seasons Resort Orlando on the Glass Slipper Concierge YouTube channel.

 The great room’s dining table, where we had breakfast from room service each morning, seats eight, and the adjacent wet bar holds a small refrigerator and counter seating for two.

 Just off the wet bar is a great service pantry with Sub-Zero under-counter refrigerator, Miele coffee machine, microwave, another sink, and a nice assortment of cups, plates, wine glasses, flatware, etc.

 Off the entry is a very contemporary half bath with a cylindrical sink and stunning marble patterned wall.
 Our suite boasted three deep balconies, one running the length of the living room, where we spent many a relaxing hour enjoying the views of the resort’s pool, golf course, and the Magic Kingdom’s nightly fireworks display.
 And we enjoyed soaking up the warm Florida sunshine.